OthmaneBlial/reselect-for-react/README.md

 # RESELECT

-ReSelect for React, a beautiful and flexible select for React.[ReSelect For React](http://othmaneblial.github.io/reselect-for-react/)
+ReSelect for React, a beautiful and flexible select for React.
+[ReSelect For React](http://othmaneblial.github.io/reselect-for-react/)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).